Federal Domestic Violence Legislation: The Violence Against Women Act

 Another goal of VAWA was to influence state legislators, particularly in regard to arrest policy for domestic situations.
 In order to receive Federal funding, states must adopt certain responses.
-The Act reads: VAWA 1994: (1) To implement mandatory arrest or pro-arrest programs and policies in police departments, including mandatory arrest programs and policies for protection order violations (Part U, SEC.
-2101).
+The Act reads: VAWA 1994: (1) To implement mandatory arrest or pro-arrest programs and policies in police departments, including mandatory arrest programs and policies for protection order violations.
 This act has had a profound effect on state laws governing domestic abuse.

 VAWA was renewed in 2013 after having expired in 2011.
 Consider meeting with an attorney if you were unable to exercise VAWA protections due to the lapse.

 - Office on Violence Against Women (U.S. Dept. of Justice)

 If you or someone you know has been accused of domestic violence, whether interstate abuse, stalking, or something else, you should strongly consider speaking with an attorney.
 Furthermore, if you've been the victim of domestic violence, you'll likely have many legal questions moving forward.
 Start the process with a free case review from an experienced family law attorney today.